Host–guest chemistry: Conformational switching

 A crystalline solid has been traditionally viewed as a static entity where the movements of its atomic components are limited to its vibrational equilibrium.
 As seen by the transformation of graphite to diamond, solid to solid transformation can occur under physical or chemical pressure.
 It has been proposed that the transformation from one crystal arrangement to another occurs in a cooperative manner.
 Most of these studies have been focused in studying an organic or metal-organic framework.
 In addition to studies of macromolecular crystalline transformation, there are also studies of single-crystal molecules that can change their conformation in the presence of organic solvents.
 An organometallic complex has been shown to morph into various orientations depending on whether it is exposed to solvent vapors or not.

 Environmental applications

-Host guest systems have been utilized to remove hazardous materials from the environment.
-They can be made in different sizes and different shapes to trap a variety of chemical guests.
-One application is the ability of p-tert-butycalix[4]arene to trap a cesium ion.
-Cesium-137 is radioactive and there is a need to remove it from nuclear waste in an efficient manner.
-Host–guest chemistry has also been used to remove carcinogenic aromatic amines, and their N-nitroso derivatives from water.
-These waste materials are used in many industrial processes and found in a variety of products such as: pesticides, drugs, and cosmetics.
+Host guest systems have been proposed to remove hazardous materials.
+Certain calix[4]arenes bind cesium-137 ions, which could in principle be applied to clean up radioactive wastes.
+Some receptors bind carcinogens.

+Alcohol

+According to food chemist Udo Pollmer of the European Institute of Food and Nutrition Sciences in Munich, alcohol can be molecularly encapsulated in cyclodextrines, a sugar derivate.
+In this way, encapsuled in small capsules, the fluid can be handled as a powder.
+The cyclodextrines can absorb an estimated 60 percent of their own weight in alcohol.
+A US patent has been registered for the process as early as 1974.